geekboxzone/mmallow_docs_source.android.com/src/source/build-numbers.md

 GRK39F | android-2.3.6_r1   | Nexus One, Nexus S
 GWK74  | android-2.3.7_r1   | latest Gingerbread version, Nexus S 4G
 ITL41D | android-4.0.1_r1   | earliest IceCreamSandwich version, Galaxy Nexus
+ITL41F | android-4.0.1_r1.2 | Galaxy Nexus
+ICL53F |                    | Galaxy Nexus
-ITL41F | android-4.0.1_r1.2 | latest IceCreamSandwich version, Galaxy Nexus
+IML74B | android-4.0.3_r1   | latest IceCreamSandwich version, Nexus S

-The branches froyo, gingerbread, ics-mr0, represent development branches that do not exactly match configurations that were tested by Google.
+The branches froyo, gingerbread, ics-mr0, ics-mr1, represent development branches that do not exactly match configurations that were tested by Google.
 They might contain a variety of changes in addition to the official tagged releases, and those haven't been as thoroughly